98hengthai/Renault-Clio-Vehicle-Sales-Forecasting-with-Machine-Learning/README.md

+About the project
+•	Predicted the future vehicle sales base on the previous sales database using scikit-learn python library with an average accuracy of 90%.

 Please ensure you have the proper libraries downloaded by following installation instructions on their sites:
     https://scikit-learn.org/stable/install.html
     https://matplotlib.org/users/installing.html

 For running the "prediction" programs for a model:
     1. Download DemandData.txt